 - A concern about the outcome of a court matter can only be addressed through appellate processes. - A concern about a decision made by a registrar exercising the powers of a court conferred by legislation/judicial direction.
-Requests for review of such decisions should be referred to a judicial officer. - A complaint about the conduct of a judicial officer can only be addressed through the Judicial Commission of NSW. - A complaint about the conduct of a small claims assessor or the judicial registrar of the District Court can only be addressed through the Attorney General of NSW.
+Requests for review of such decisions should be made by application, which is determined by a judicial officer. - A complaint about the conduct of a judicial officer can only be addressed through the Judicial Commission of NSW.

+• A complaint about the conduct of a small claims assessor or the judicial registrar of the District Court can only be addressed through the Attorney General of NSW.